-Whilst it's safe to say that the exotic Anambas islands are positively blessed with natural beauty of a calibre you'll be hard-pressed to find anywhere else in the world, there are five places in Anambas that are either so unique or so breathtakingly stunning that you absolutely must stop by and see these during your Anambas travels.
+Whilst it's safe to say that the exotic Anambas islands are positively blessed with natural beauty of a calibre you'll be hard-pressed to find anywhere else in the world, there are five places in Anambas that are either so unique or so breathtakingly stunning (or both) that you absolutely must stop by and see these during your Anambas travels.

 Let's list these five little gems in order of awesomeness.